 A year later, Ross established the skating club’s Dudley Shaw Richards Memorial Award for aspiring figure skating champions.
 The 1963 recipient was 11-year-old Anne Marie Venditti, the New England juvenile singles champion who developed her talents at Iceland, another of our region’s lost arenas, which was an outdoor rink engineered and built by her father, Anthony Venditti, in the 1950’s in the parking lot of his stock car Speedway on Fall River Avenue in nearby Seekonk.

 While Dudley Richards Arena opened to the public in mid-February, 1969, Bob and Patricia Zeiser’s dream came to full fruition on April 25th.
-That was the occasion of the Providence Skating Club’s annual “Ice Fantasy” show, which celebrated the Club’s 25th anniversary.
+That was the occasion of the Providence Skating Club’s annual “Ice Fantasy” show, which happened to be the club’s 30th annual spectacular.
 This first official event to be staged on the 187’ x 85’ ice surface featured a “magical exhibition performance” by John Misha Petkevich, the 1968 Olympian and reigning US Singles Champion out of Harvard, Dudley’s alma mater.